 Some pads are available in one style and one thickness (pre-fit) but are quick and easy to install.
 Due to stock variation, they may not fit perfectly on your gun.
 Grind-to-fit pads require sanding for a proper fit, but come in a large variety of styles and thicknesses.

-These are recommendations for the best recoil pads for remington 870:
+These are our recommendations for the best recoil pads for the remington 870:

 Reviews of the Best Recoil Pads for Remington 870